RickStrahl/Westwind.AI/README.md

 ![Westwind.AI Logi - Lightbulb Pen](https://raw.githubusercontent.com/RickStrahl/Westwind.AI/master/Icon_200.png)

-A self-contained library that talks directly to the OpenAI HTTP API without major dependencies.
+A self-contained library that talks directly to the OpenAI HTTP API without major dependencies with explicit support for:

+* OpenAI
+* AzureOpenAI
+* Ollama
+* Any generic OpenAI API

 The purpose of this library is to provide a **minimal dependencies client for raw OpenAi Completions and Image Generation operations**.
 It's meant for lightweight integrations into existing applications that have simple AI integration needs and don't need advanced features.